Tibia/Fibula Fracture Open Reduction and Internal Fixation

 What happens during a tibia/fibula fracture open reduction and internal fixation?

-Your healthcare provider can help explain the details of your particular surgery.
+Your healthcare provider can help explain the details of your surgery.
+These details

-These details will depend on the location and severity of your injury.
-An orthopedic
+will depend on the location and severity of your injury.
+An orthopedic surgeon will

-- You will receive a general anesthesia.
-This will make you sleep through the operation
+You will receive a general anesthesia.
+This will make you sleep through the surgery

 and muscle of your leg.

-- Your surgeon will bring the pieces of your tibia or fibula back into alignment (“reduction”).
+Your surgeon will bring the pieces of your tibia or fibula back into the right position

 To do this, he or she will use tools like screws, metal plates, nails, wires, or pins.